 An email template is a one-page HTML file you use to structure email campaigns in email marketing.
 Templates help you to copy and paste the content into the file.
 They render well on desktop, mobile, and across different email services.
 So, using the same template many times with other content is possible.
 You can do all this with an email marketing service provider designed to send email marketing campaigns.

 The other way to create emails is to code them from scratch.
 For this, you will need a developer who knows how to bring your email ideas to life.

 Write emails that sound friendly, professional, and personalized.
 Personalize the email content for your audience based on their behavior and engagement.
 Recipients show better engagement with personalized emails that are tailored to their interests.

-Tailor emails corresponding to recipients based on the data collected.
+Tailor emails correspond to recipients based on the data collected.
 Consider their preferences when choosing a language and tone.

 People use different devices like laptops, tablets, and mobile devices to read their emails.
 So consider how your target audience opens their emails and designs.

 For example, most people use their mobile to check their emails.
-Make your emails responsive such that they open for all devices.
+Therefore, make your emails responsive such that they open for all devices.

 Minimal email design with images and short sentences can make an appealing layout.
 However, do not overlook the aspect of email design in email marketing because it will help you stand out from your competitors.

 - Craft an enticing email subject line